jewelsofthought/neshama/site/posts/neshama/create_world.md

 This is now the place of choice.
 The place of transformation.
 The existential fork in the road.
 Which way will you turn?
 It is not a place of up or down, in or out, but one of whether you choose to make your God finite or infinite.
 Your cosmology based on an infinite idea, or a finite one.
 Your choice.

 <figure class='quote'>
 G-d is the exclusive source of life; hence life, by definition, is connection with G-d.
-A “life” of disconnection from G-d is pseudo-life — a life devoid of all but its most superficial illusory shell.
+A "life" of disconnection from G-d is pseudo-life — a life devoid of all but its most superficial illusory shell.
   <figcaption>&mdash;(The Chassidic Masters)</figcaption>
 </figure>